mrjacobbloom/sb3-theme/README.md

 None of these properties can be accessed immediately when sb3-theme is initialized.
 You can access them from within an onChange function.

 * `newBlocks` - an array of blocks that have been added in the last onChange event.
-Note that this may include inputs under certain circumstances.
 * `horizontal` - true if you're in horizontal mode.
 * `svg` - the `<svg>` element in which the editor is housed.